 The collective field was as talented as ever with plenty of worthy candidates filling out The Reporter/Times Herald/Montgomery Media Girls Soccer All-Area Teams.

 Pennridge played for its second state title in the last three years, falling a goal short to a talented Central Dauphin team on the season’s final day.
 Again, the Rams were extremely robust in the back, led by All-Area Player of the Year junior Anna Croyle at center back.
-Croyle, a Syracuse recruit who scored both goals in the PIAA 4A semifinal win over Neshaminy, anchored a back line that allowed just 11 goals all season.
+Croyle, a Syracuse recruit who scored both goals in the PIAA 4A semifinal win over Neshaminy, anchored a back line that allowed just 11 goals all season as a First Team All-SOL Colonial pick.

 Joining Croyle from the Rams’ back line is junior fullback Casey Malone, the College of Charleston recruit adding plenty to the attack with a blend of pace, set piece precision and passing vision that unlocked plenty of opportunity.
-Both defenders were named First Team All-SOL Colonial, after their work in helping post 18 shutouts this fall.
+Malone was Honorable Mention All-SOL Colonial, helping post 18 shutouts this fall and closing down some top opposing players in the postseason run to the state title game.

 Rounding out the Pennridge representation on the First Team is another of the Rams’ “Fab Five” in midfielder Liv Grenda.
 The junior bounced back from a season-ending foot injury as a sophomore to post 15 goals while pulling all the strings from the center of the field, earning First Team All-SOL Colonial honors and aiding the program in securing its seventh straight SOL division title.